 With dynamic and engaging course materials and the ability to speak with your dedicated tutor all available within an online portal, you aren’t missing out by not being in the classroom.
 In fact, distance learning takes away the stress and anxiety that can often be felt as a mature student walking back into education

 You can study your GCSEs at home, at your own pace, without the worry of asking the wrong question and holding up the rest of the class.
 Your tutor is on hand to answer all your queries directly, so you can relax and enjoy the process of learning your chosen subject.

-What’s more, with no classes to attend there is no timetable to stick to, you’ll just need to bear in mind the exams you will sit in January.
+What’s more, with no classes to attend there is no timetable to stick to, you’ll just need to bear in mind the exams you will sit in May/June.
 So, if your schedule means you need to study in unsociable hours, that’s completely fine.
 You can learn around your current work or family commitments, removing the barrier to study you may have previously experienced.

 So, no matter what your end goal is, GCSEs are an excellent starting point.
 You can choose the subjects that will put you on the best path to your ideal career or higher level of education.
 As a nationally recognised qualification, they allow you to work towards university by going on to study A Levels or an Access to Higher Education Diploma.

 Take your passion for science and put it into a rewarding career by enrolling on our GCSE Biology course today.

 learndirect is a leading UK distance learning institution.
 We provide the tools to learn and you do the rest.
 Find out more about our GCSE Biology course by clicking the link to the specification below.